-Weigh out quantity usually used for analysis, and analyse for total gold by normal procedure.
-Homogeneity testing has shown that consistent results are obtainable for gold when 30g portions are taken for analysis.
+Weigh out quantity usually used for analysis and analyse by normal procedure.
+Do not dry before weighting.

 We quote a 95% confidence interval for our estimate of the declared value.
-This confidence interval reflects our uncertainty in estimating the true value for the gold content of the reference material.
+This confidence interval reflects our uncertainty in estimating the true values for the gold and silver content of the reference material.
 The interval is chosen such that, if the same procedure as used here to estimate the declared value were used again and again, then 95% of the trials would give intervals that contained the true value.
 It is a reflection of how precise the trial has been in estimating the declared value.
 It does not reflect the variability any particular laboratory will experience in its own repetitive testing.